-Because I am a blind professor, to fulfill this requirement, I must ask you to say your name when you are coming into the classroom, when you are leaving the classroom and when you have a question, once the class has begun and attendance has been taken.
+Because I am a blind professor, to fulfill this requirement, I must ask you to say your name when you are coming into the classroom, when you are leaving the classroom and when you have a question, once the class has begun.
 During the lecture, if you say your name when you have a question, instead of raising your hand, I will know two things: I will know who you are and that you have a question or a comment.
 Following these procedures will make your classroom experience more productive and more enjoyable.